What Are the Cheapest States To Live In?

 Alabama

-If you can handle the heat and humidity, why not try Alabama?
+If you can handle the heat and humidity, why not try moving to Alabama?
 This cheap state boasts an overall cost of living nearly 13% below the national average as of the third quarter of 2022.
 Everything is below average here, from groceries to utilities to health care.

 Housing costs were even lower – at 32% below average!
 The real estate market here had a median sale price of $264,900 in November 2022.

-Alabama may have a reputation for poverty, but that’s not the whole state.
-The aerospace industry is essential here, with local companies playing a critical role in aerospace and defense craft production.
+Plus, the aerospace, homeland security, and automotive industries are essential here, with local companies playing a critical role in aerospace and defense craft production.
 Its median household income was $54,943, according to US Census data.

 Alabama residents can live along the beautiful beaches of the Gulf Coast to historic towns in the Deep South.
 Nature lovers will enjoy exploring its rivers, lakes, and trails, while culture buffs can check out some of the southern charm found throughout the state’s cities and towns.
+For a hidden gem, check out Guntersville, with the 6th largest man-made lake in the world.

 Georgia